 • Prioritize your emails:

-• Respond right away to emails you can answer quickly, and the most important emails.
+• Respond quickly to emails you can answer quickly, and the most important emails.

 • Paste emails that will take longer to answer into a specific folder.